 By Tyler M. - NFI Certified Specialist on June 7, 2013

 Yes, this furnace is meant to be installed in a wall between two rooms only.
 The venting components for it are sold separately; it requires 4" oval type B gas vent pipe.
-Please see page 6 of
+Please see page 6 of the owner's manual for more information.

 By Mark from Indian River, Michigan on September 19, 2013